 If a Karnofsky/Lansky score is not documented in the source documentation (e.g., inpatient progress note, physician's clinic note), data management professionals should not assign a performance score based on analysis of available documents.
 Rather, a physician or mid-level health care provider (NPs and PAs) should provide documentation of the performance score.
+Documentation from an RN who has been trained and authorized to determine performance scores may also be used.

 The CIBMTR recognizes that some transplant centers prefer to collect and use the ECOG performance score as opposed to the Karnofsky/Lansky score.
 Although the ECOG and Karnofsky/Lansky performance score systems are based on similar principles, the scales are not the same.
 For example, the Karnofsky/Lansky scale is described in 11 categories, whereas the ECOG performance status is reported in six categories.
-Due to the overlap between the two systems, an ECOG score of "one" can represent either "80" or "90" on the Karnofsky/Lansky scale.
+Due to the overlap between the two systems, an ECOG score of "one" can represent either "80"

+or "90" on the Karnofsky/Lansky scale.
 For centers that collect only an ECOG performance score, CIBMTR will make the following accommodations when auditing the source data:

-Centers collecting ECOG scores should do so using standard practices to ensure accuracy.

-• For the purposes of CIBMTR reporting, conversion of ECOG to Karnofsky/Lansky should follow a standard and consistent practice.
+- Centers collecting ECOG scores should do so using standard practices to ensure accuracy. - For the purposes of CIBMTR reporting, conversion of ECOG to Karnofsky/Lansky should follow a standard and consistent practice.
 This practice should be clear and reproducible.